Lord Cathcart (1807 Shields ship)

 Lord Cathcart was launched at Shields in 1807.
 Between 1816 and 1919 she traded with the Cape of Good Hope.
 She experienced two notable events, her detention in Chile in 1822 and her wrecking in 1825.

 Career

 Lord Cathcart entered Lloyd's Register (LR) in 1808 with Richardson, master, Bulmer & Co., owners, and trade London transport.

 The Register of Shipping reports the following information:

+On 23 June 1820, Lord Cathcart, Watson, master, arrived at Quebec after a 40-day voyage from Cadiz.

+On 15 December 1820, Lord Cathcart, Watson, master, arrived at Rio de Janeiro from London.
+On 7 January 1821 she sailed from Rio de Janeiro for Lima.